Theoretical/pyRit/README.md

 pyRit
 =====

-League of Legends RTMP to JSON proxy in Python
+League of Legends RTMP to JSON proxy in Python.
+Requirements: pyamf, flask, gevent.